fddemora/fddemora/README.md

 ### Hi there 👋

 #### A little about me:
-- Program Analyst at Cognizant Technical Solutions 🖥
+- Job title: Program Analyst
 - Knowledge in web development, OOP, bash, and more
 - Love to learn and improve